johnsimmons2/learning-java/1-basics/README.md

 - long
 - boolean

-You will notice that `int`, `long`, and `short` seem to be the same; and `double` and `float` seem to be the same.
+You will notice, if you try to use these types in code, that `int`, `long`, and `short` seem to be the same (whole numbers); and that `double` and `float` seem to be the same.
 Whats the difference?
 Well a `long` holds a 64 bit integer (thats huge), `int` of course holds 32 bits, and `short` can only hold a value up to 16 bits.
 Play around with them and see how drastic those size differences really are.
+Long values are great for when you need extremely large numbers, and short numbers are good when you are going to be using a ridiculous amount of numbers but none of them are that big - helps you save space on the machine.

 Doubles and floats can hold values with decimal points.
-Their difference comes down to that a double holds more information and is more accurate, but a float holds only as much information as it needs to be correct.
+Their difference comes down to that a double holds more information and is more accurate, but a float holds only as much information as it needs to be correct by estimate.
 This is where its name comes from; floating point value.
 Google these if you want to know more differences.
+For the most part, floats will do whatever you need to do, with miniscule irregularities.
+However, precision are not their strong suit.

+Another interesting thing about floats and doubles is this: floats are 32 bit numbers and doubles are 64 bit numbers.
+Because of this and how doubles are encoded, doubles can hold a far larger range than longs can, similarly with floats and ints.
+Doubles are not perfectly precise either, but because of their size they are often much more precise than floats.
+Doubles and floats use exponents and mantissas to hold representations of enormous numbers and decimals.
+Here is an excellent page with far more information about them here: https://cs.fit.edu/~ryan/java/language/java-data.html

 ### Primitive Types
 These types are called primitive